onnx/turnkeyml/README.md

                                 Throughput:     22.6    inferences per second (IPS)
 ```

-Let's say you want an float16 ONNX file of the same model: incorporate the `oml-float16` (ONNX ML Tools fp16 converter tool) into the build sequence, and the `Build dir` will contain the ONNX file you seek:
+Let's say you want a fp16 ONNX file of the same model: incorporate the ONNX ML Tools fp16 converter tool into the build sequence, and the `Build dir` will contain the ONNX file you seek:

 ```
-> turnkey build bert.py --sequence export optimize-fp16
+> turnkey build bert.py --sequence optimize-fp16
 ```

 ```